bibbox/app-openspecimen/README.md

 # OPENSPECIMEN BIBBOX(V4) application

-This container can be installed as [BIBBOX(V4) APP] https://bibbox.readthedocs.io/en/latest/installation_v4_apps/ "BIBBOX App Store") or standalone.
+This container can be installed as [BIBBOX(V4) APP] https://bibbox.readthedocs.io/en/latest/installation_v4_apps/ or standalone.
 * the standalone installation uses the **docker-compose.yml**, for the installation as a BIBBOX(V4) APP the **docker-compose.yml.template** is considered.